Baafi-Marcus/goddies-lounge/HUBTEL_INTEGRATION.md

 # Hubtel Integration Guide

-This document describes how we will use **Hubtel Ghana** for SMS notifications and Payment processing in the Goodies Lounge application.
+This document describes how we will use **Hubtel Ghana** for SMS notifications and Payment processing in the Goddies Lounge application.

 ## 1. SMS Notifications
 We will use the **Hubtel Unity SMS API** to send automated messages for the following events: